-- 10 case was identified as needing a progress evaluation, however 3 were not completed. - 47% of the cases needing a progress evaluation/update were completed and 43% of the cases where progress evaluations/updates were completed were found to contain sufficient information.
+- 1 case was identified as needing a progress evaluation, however were not completed. - 67% of the cases needing a progress evaluation/update were completed and 83% of the cases where progress evaluations/updates were completed were found to contain sufficient information.

-• Several cases noted increased information collection in the progress evaluations and inclusion of the parents in the progress evaluation.
+- Several cases noted increased information collection in the progress evaluations and inclusion of the parents in the progress evaluation. - Supervisor consultation throughout the case was consistent, 89% of the cases indicated that there was active supervisor consultation occurring.

-- Reviewers identified cases where the progress update was not completed or was not reflective of the activities within the case. - Reviewers identified cases where the scaling of the CPC's was not changed in relation to the case information. - Reviewers identified that in several of the progress updates the information regarding the child functioning was sufficient, however there was little information regarding the parents progress.
+- Reviewers identified cases where the progress update was not completed or was not reflective of the activities within the case. - Reviewers identified cases where the scaling of the CPC's was not changed in relation to the case information.

-NW Region CM 2016
+SCR CM 2016

-Last Modified: 02/09/2016
+Last Modified: 02/11/2016